-Related Community Planning or Corporate Planning or Corporate Planning or Corporate Theme/Outcome(s) Why has this Improvement Objective been selected?
-Objective been selected?
-Objective been selected?
-Objective been selected?
-Outcome: 1.
-Our people are hea of significant issues relating to the patients respectively, hypertens number of preventable deaths in levels of arti-depressant prescriations activity/recreation/leisure opportents are managed and Omagh District increased uptake of the opportunity that attendance levels may have has also prompted a renewed for strategic effectiveness; Improvement does this Strategic effectiveness; Service quality; Service availability; Fairness What are we going to do (i) Continue to deliver, inclusive programmes activity programmes activity programmes activity programmes (ii) Continue to deliver, information to support ditzens in making healthier choices Community Planning/Corporate Theme: People & Communities Courcome: 1.
-Our people are healthy and well - physically, mentally and emotionally The evidence base to support the Community Plan for the district 'Fermanagh and Omagh 2030' has identified a number of significant issues relating to the health of the local population, including that at 143 and 124 incidences per 1000 patients respectively, hypertension and obesity are the most prevalent health issues in our area.
+Improvement Objective 2018/19 We will increase uptake of Council provided leisure and recreation opportunities and improve provision of information to support citizens in making healthier choices Related Community Planning or Corporate Theme/Outcome(s) Community Planning/Corporate Theme: People & Communities Outcome: 1.
+Our people are healthy and well - physically, mentally and emotionally Why has this Improvement Objective been selected?
+The evidence base to support the Community Plan for the district 'Fermanagh and Omagh 2030' has identified a number of significant issues relating to the health of the local population, including that at 143 and 124 incidences per 1000 patients respectively, hypertension and obesity are the most prevalent health issues in our area.
 Additionally, the number of preventable deaths in Fermanagh/Omagh stands at 199 per 100,000 deaths and data also demonstrates high levels of anti-depressant prescribing within the district.
-The positive relationship between increased uptake of physical activity/recreation/leisure opportunities and improving physical and mental health is well documented and, as a result, Fermanagh and Omagh District Council is committed to expanding the opportunities from the previous as well as promoting increased uptake of the opportunities currently available.
-Mid-year service data for the 2017-18 financial year and this has also prompted a renewed focus on encouraging an increase in uptake.
-Strategic effectiveness; Service quality; Service quality; Fairness (i) Continue to deliver, expand upon and promote sports and recreation activities/programmes (including inclusive programmes offered through sports coaching activities; continue to deliver, expand upon and promote arts/culture/heritage (including Geopark) Continue to deliver, expand upon and promote arts/culture/heritage (including Geopark) activities/programm activities/programmes/events (including inclusive programmes) with the aim of increasing uptake of opportunities; opportunities;
+The positive relationship between increased uptake of physical activity/recreation/leisure opportunities and improving physical and mental health is well documented and, as a result, Fermanagh and Omagh District Council is committed to expanding the opportunities it provides as well as promoting increased uptake of the opportunities currently available.
+Mid-year service data for the 2017-18 financial year suggests that attendance levels may have dropped at some of the key leisure facilities from the previous financial year and this has also prompted a renewed focus on encouraging an increase in uptake.
+Which of the 7 aspects of Strategic effectiveness; improvement does this Service quality; relate to?
+Service availability; Fairness What are we going to do in 2018/19? (i) Continue to deliver, expand upon and promote sports and recreation activities/programmes (including inclusive programmes) with the aim of increasing numbers attending leisure centres and taking up wider activity programmes offered through sports coaching activities; (ii) Continue to deliver, expand upon and promote arts/culture/heritage (including Geopark) activities/programmes/events (including inclusive programmes) with the aim of increasing uptake of opportunities;